Cold Beam Optical Clock with Multifrequency Spectroscopy

 For normal clock operation, the spectroscopy laser detuning is maintained at a zero crossing of the demodulated Ramsey-Bordé fringe and frequency corrections are added to the offset frequency between the 1542~nm laser and cavity (Fig.~\ref{fig:fig1}(c)), with the result that the spectroscopy laser and frequency comb track the atomic transition.
 The fractional frequency stability of the comb radiofrequency (RF) output at 10 MHz can then be compared to stable microwave sources.
 At short averaging times $\tau$, however, the available microwave references and measurement systems are less stable than the optical clock.
 To accurately measure the stability, the feedback path is modified and frequency corrections are added instead to the offset frequency between the 1315~nm laser and comb.
 In this geometry, the cavity and comb are independent of the spectroscopy laser at times sufficiently longer than the time constant of feedback from the atomic spectroscopy, and the offset frequency can be measured to determine the optical frequency difference between the optical clock and cavity.
-The noise floor is set by the cavity instability, which we estimate to be less than $2.5\times 10^{-15}$ at $1\le\tau\le10$~s based on comparison to an additional optical cavity.
+We estimate the noise floor of measurements at optical frequencies to be less than $2.3\times 10^{-15}$ at $1\le\tau\le10$~s based on comparisons of the optical cavity to additional cavities and microwave references.

 We measure the Allan deviation of the ${}^{40}$Ca optical clock (Fig.~\ref{fig:fig4}).